tferrari92/backstage-minikube-lab/README.md

 <!-- VER PORQ EL RESOURCE REDIS NO APARECE BAJO OWNERSHIP DEL GRUPO REDIS
 PORQ My-App Redis Subteam no muestra ownership de resource redis??? http://localhost:3000/catalog/default/group/my-app-redis-subteam
+# BACKSTAGE
+If the only change you've made is to the app-config.yaml (or other configuration files) and not to the application code itself, you don't necessarily need to run yarn build or yarn build:backend.
+The Docker image build process should copy the updated configuration files into the image.

+AGREGARLE DESCRIPTION AL REPO DE GHUB
 ARREGLAR DLO DE LOS TAGS EN LOS TEMPLATES DE CREAR SERVICIOS AGREGAR DEPENDS ON EN TEMPLATE -->